Audace/audace.github.io/_posts/2016-03-03-Religion-Charity-Game-Theory.md

 If there’s only one game.. i.e. only one interrogation session, then it is optimal for them to betray one another (proof [here](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma#Generalized_form)).

-However, if there are an infinite amount of games, Robert Aumann showed that protecting each other is can sustain itself.
+However, if there are an infinite amount of games, Robert Aumann showed that protecting each other can sustain itself.

 A special case of this is the donation game, where each person can donate b at cost c or refuse and keep b.
 Let’s say b is $5 and c is $3.
 The corresponding matrix is this: